-It was while I was studying with Professor Eli Wiesel at the City University of New York that I began to think my mother’s life story might be worthy of being recorded.
+It was while I was studying with Professor Elie Wiesel at the City University of New York that I began to think my mother’s life story might be worthy of being recorded.
 When I told him about my mother’s life he said, “Your mother must write her story.
 Future generations must know.
 You must help her to do it.”

-My mother hesitated to re-enter the memories and bear the pain she suppressed for so long, but in the words of Eli Wiesel "silence is never an option", so at great risk to her sanity and her health she agreed to commit her memories to paper.
+My mother hesitated to re-enter the memories and bear the pain she suppressed for so long, but in the words of Elie Wiesel "silence is never an option", so at great risk to her sanity and her health she agreed to commit her memories to paper.
 She wrote in her native language, Polish, the memoir she called Beshert to honor her generation that had perished so that future generations have a way to remember the vibrant Jewish community that flourished before WWII.

 When I sent the English translations of Beshert to scholars in the